Philosophy 329: Skepticism

 My How To Survive Your First Philosophy Course pages contain useful information about what I look for when grading papers, how to study for my exams, reading philosophy, taking notes, doing research in philosophy, etc. The URL address is: http://www.ucs.louisiana.edu/~kak7409/Survival.html.

-The best Internet resource for theory of knowledge is The Epistemology Research Guide at http://www.ucs.louisiana.edu/~kak7409/EpistemologicalResearch.html.
-It contains links to the home pages of numerous contemporary epistemologists as well as over 400 papers in epistemology available on-line.
+The best Internet resource for theory of knowledge is The Epistemology Research Guide at http://www.ucs.louisiana.edu/~kak7409/EpistemologicalResearch.htm.
+It contains links to over 1,200 papers in contemporary epistemology freely available on-line and other resources.

 Emergency Evacuation Procedures: